ibm-messaging/mq-dev-patterns/JMS/README.md

 compiled samples.

-The package phase in the `pom.xml` includes `maven-shade-plugin` which will create an uber `.jar` file including all of the dependencies.
+The package phase in the `pom.xml` includes `maven-shade-plugin` which will create an uber `.jar` file containing all dependencies.

 If you use maven to build the samples, you will not need to compile them separately.

-### Running maven build samples.
+### Running maven built samples.
-The main class in the uber jar is `com.ibm.mq.samples.jms.BasicSampleDriver`, which will run the put / get samples.
+The main class in the uber jar is `com.ibm.mq.samples.jms.BasicSampleDriver`, which will run the basic put / get and pub / sub samples.

 To put 6 messages run:
 ````